Emily Bergl

-Emily Bergl (born Anne Emily Bergl; 25 April 1975) is an English-born American actress.
+Anne Emily Bergl (born 25 April 1975) is an English-born American actress.
 Bergl is known for her roles as Rachel Lang in the supernatural horror film The Rage: Carrie 2 (1999), Francie Jarvis on Gilmore Girls (2001–2003), Annie O'Donnell on the ABC series Men in Trees (2006–2008), Tammi Bryant on the TNT drama series Southland (2009–2013), Beth Young on Desperate Housewives (2010–2012), Sammi Slott on Shameless (2014–2015), Lilah Tanner on American Crime (2016–2017), and Tessie on The Marvelous Mrs. Maisel (2018–2023).
 She also performs as a cabaret singer.

-Early life
+Early life and education

 Bergl was born in Milton Keynes, Buckinghamshire, England, to an Irish mother and an English architect father.
 She has one brother.
 Bergl's family emigrated to the United States when she was six, initially residing in Denver, Colorado.
 When she was ten, they moved to Glenview, Illinois, where she spent the remainder of her upbringing.
 She attended Glenbrook South High School and Grinnell College, where she was the lead in several school productions.
 She graduated Phi Beta Kappa in 1997 with a Bachelor of Arts degree in English and theatre.
 During her college years, she spent a semester (spring 1996) studying with the National Theater Institute at The Eugene O'Neill Theater Center.
 She received additional acting training at HB Studio in New York City.